anandapuja/fancy-to-do/README.md

 Fancy To Do application is created to manage your todo list, or manage your activity.

-# If you a courier and want to listed your activity, we serve SHIPPING PRICE CHECKER too.

 This application is build using latest technology include:
 * REST API
 * ExpressJS